Hiring not on qualification but on knowledge and passion.

 Our Copywriting team has learned the basics of WordPress.
 They implement content updates themselves reducing dependency on the developer.
 Our pros of Photoshop, are mentored by developers and eventually start working on Website development too.

 At Talkd, there’s no policy to restrict the willingness to learn something new.
-Here, the sky is the limit if you have built a knowledge base and willing to spread your wings to learn beyond their familiar horizon.
+Here, the sky is the limit if you have built a knowledge base and are willing to spread your wings to learn beyond their familiar horizon.